SVAI/nf-qiagen/README.md

 ## Website *(if applicable)*

+# Inferring regulators and pathways implicated in NF1 and NF2 tumors originating from Schwann cells using gene expression data

 ## Abstract

 Using the RNASeq data, we differentiated between the tumor types that descend from Schwann cells and identified drugs that target those differences.